-With the cold weather and central heating joining forces, it's only a matter of time before your skin feels the effects.
+With the cold weather and ever-present heating joining forces, it's only a matter of time before your skin feels the effects.
 Cue irritation, flaky patches in odd places and that uncomfortable, tight feeling (to pinpoint just a few gripes).

 Apply your most hydrating products to damp skin

-"In winter the humidity is low," said Dr Ahmed, "so we need as much moisture as we can to protect our skin barrier."
+"In winter, the humidity is low," said Dr Ahmed, "so we need as much moisture as we can to protect our skin barrier."
 When you apply products on top of damp skin, Dr Ahmed continued, you're adding in moisture (from water) and trapping it in with your skincare.
 "But there's no need to be excessive with it.
 Keep your skincare in the bathroom and after you've showered that's the best time to apply moisturiser specifically to damp skin.
 The same goes for the body."
 This is even more beneficial if your moisturiser contains a humectant (something that locks in moisture) like hyaluronic acid, polyglutamic acid or glycerin.
 All of which are typically found in face creams.

 Ditch fragrance from your skincare

 For a select few, especially those with sensitive or reactive skin, fragrance or nice-smelling essential oils in skincare can be aggravating.
 If you usually tolerate fragranced skincare products in the winter, that's fine, said Dr Ahmed.
 But it could be a different story for others.
 "People tend to be more sensitive and more likely to experience irritation around this time," explained Dr Ahmed, "and even a fragrance in a cleanser — something you wash off — can cause irritation."
 For that reason, you might want to stick to what dermatologists refer to as 'bland' skincare: simple products that are fragrance-free.
-R29 rates SVR Sensifine Cream Cleanser, £15, Avène Tolerance Hydra-10 Moisturising Cream, £18, if you're looking for an easy moisturiser, and Starface Clear As Day SPF 46, £18.99.

 Dr Ahmed also has some smart perfume advice, particularly for those who experience eczema or dry skin on their neck when the colder weather hits.
-"In the winter, we tend to wear more occlusive clothing," said Dr Ahmed, like rollnecks and chunky scarves.
+"In the winter, we tend to wear more occlusive clothing," said Dr Ahmed, like turtlenecks and chunky scarves.
 "If you wear perfume and put any occlusion over it, the skin barrier is likely to be more sensitive and could cause an itchy, irritated neck."
 In other words, keep fragrance to your clothes or even spritz it through your hair.

 Try the 'skin flooding' technique